maliktiomoko/RMTCovEst/README.md

 # 2 versions of the code:
 Version 1 Implementation of the algorithm 2 for linear shrinkage initialization--> Faster implementation

-Version 2 Implementation of the algorithm 1 for genral initialization
+Version 2 Implementation of the algorithm 1 for general initialization
 # RMTCovEst
 Implement the improved covariance estimation for large class of metrics